cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/shared/price-info.md

 ```

 ### What is the category base?
 The 'base' category the primary pricing baseline for events or places.
-This price will later be used for calculating discounts (eg. Uitpas tariff).
+If applicable, this price is used to calculate the UiTPAS discount.
 When defining a price info object with the category 'base,' it should always use the recommended matching name:

 | Language | Translation   |